 The settings refer to the entry delay, exit delay and alarm time.
 The times are valid for the entries and exits to which no individual times are assigned.
 The exit delay time is common for all partitions.
+In case of the entry delay time it is possible to program an individual delay for each zone and In case of the alarm time it is possible to program a separate time for each output.
 The alarm time programmed in this function refers also to the keypad alarm signaling.